-Sheri Sobrato Brisson, MA is a brain tumor survivor who discovered the importance of self-reflection during her recovery.
+Sheri Sobrato Brisson is a brain tumor survivor who discovered the importance of self-reflection during her recovery.
 From her personal illness experience and a dozen years supporting families and children with serious illness, her life’s philanthropic mission is to empower families and children facing serious illness.
 She has started and facilitated support groups for children with illness and their families for over twenty years with organizations such as the American Cancer Society, National Brain Tumor Foundation, Ronald McDonald House, and Packard Children’s Hospital.
 She has served as Board Member for many children’s health nonprofit organizations including American Cancer Society San Jose, UCSF/Mt.
-Zion Auxiliary, Creighton Health Institute, Okizu Foundation, and Parents Helping Parents (PHP) and the founding board of Bravekids.
+Zion Auxiliary, Creighton Health Institute, and Okizu Foundation.
 Brisson received her master’s degree in counseling from Santa Clara University and her undergraduate degree in human biology from Stanford University.
-She and her husband live in the San Francisco Bay Area with their two young children.